halildurmus/win32/README.md

 [![Language](https://img.shields.io/badge/language-Dart-blue.svg)](https://dart.dev)
 ![Dart](https://github.com/timsneath/win32/workflows/Dart/badge.svg)

+**IMPORTANT: If you are using Flutter 1.22 or earlier, use [v1.7.4](https://pub.dev/packages/win32/versions/1.7.4+1) of this package.
+Later versions of Dart include changes to FFI that are incompatible with older versions, and `win32` 2.x works with the updated API.**

 Perhaps of as much use as the APIs themselves, this package provides a variety of instructive examples for more complex FFI usage scenarios.